 This article will describe how reporting can save operational costs.

 Facing constraints is nothing new to non-profit organizations.
 From tight budgets to strategizing growth, managing the books can all too quickly become overwhelming.
-Intuitively, we know using robust tools will simplify many kinds of budgeting and reporting processes.
-Yet, outside of easing the day-to-day workload, what else can corporate performance management (CPM) software do?
+Outside of easing the day-to-day workload, what else can corporate performance management (CPM) software do?
 Namely, save money.
-This article will describe various ways, ranging from essential to innovative, certain CPM-generated dashboards and reports can control a non-profit organization’s costs.
+This article will describe how certain CPM-generated dashboards and reports can control a non-profit organization’s costs.

-In general, dashboards can display whether or not your non-profit organization is meeting its benchmarks, and how its performance compares to other non-profit organizations and custom insights specific to your organization’s goals.
-The advantages of clearly seeing your organization’s overall health, with readily accessible and reliably accurate data at a glance, enables fast, strategic decision-making.
+In general, dashboards can display whether or not your non-profit is meeting its goals and much more.
+The advantages of seeing readily accessible and reliably accurate data at a glance, enables fast, strategic decision-making.
 Let’s discuss non-profit-specific examples.

-As stated above, having a clear picture of how your organization is meeting its benchmarks can have a significant impact on operational strategy.
-A “benchmarking” dashboard compares key financials, such as revenue growth, gross margin or surplus/deficit margin, to other organizations and industry averages.
-Perhaps your organization has performed as expected according to internal standards, but when compared to other organizations, reveals a much different picture.
-Maybe your organization already has a benchmark mechanism in place, but compiling all of your data into one place is a manual process that doesn’t happen consistently or reliably.
-In this case, a benchmark dashboard generated from a “data warehouse” ensures accurate numbers, saving the time and cost preparing the data would otherwise accrue.
+As stated above, a clear picture of how your organization is meeting its benchmarks can have a significant impact on strategy.
+A “benchmarking” dashboard compares key financials, such as revenue growth, surplus/deficit margin, to other organizations and industry averages.
+Perhaps your organization has performed as expected according to internal standards, but not when compared to others.
+Generally putting your data in one place is a manual process that doesn’t happen reliably.
+In this case, a benchmark dashboard generated from a “data warehouse” ensures accurate numbers.

-Similar to benchmark dashboards, “Executive” dashboards provide a big picture that shows the major metrics: actual versus budgeted revenues, expenses, surplus/deficit, membership statistic and grant metrics into a single, visual field.
-Getting more in depth within the major metrics, dashboards specifically for revenue can rank the top sources of revenue, like membership dues and grants, show 12-month trends of the sources of revenue and drill down to specific programs or regions.
-In particular, a dashboard dedicated to information about grants easily shows which programs generate the most revenue or cost the most, or display a pipeline of grant requests that can be drilled down by staff member.
+“Executive” dashboards show the major metrics: actual versus budgeted revenues, expenses, surplus/deficit, membership statistic and grant metrics.
+Dashboards can rank the top sources of revenue, like membership dues and grants, or show trends of the revenue sources.
+In particular, a dashboard dedicated to grants shows which programs generate the most or cost the most.

-We can see how a series of dashboards summarizing the major metrics that measure the health of a non-profit organization provide decision-making information.
+We can see how a series of dashboards provide decision-making information.
 How does this in itself save money and minimize operational overhead?
-Nearly as important as the information itself, it is how easy (or difficult) it is to generate.
-The ease, reliability and accuracy a CPM tool provides, means time and energy can be spent strategizing growth based off the numbers provided, as opposed to determining the numbers.
+Nearly as important as the information itself, it is how easy it is to generate.

 While dashboards provide useful summaries, equally key to saving money in operations for non-profits, are detailed, custom reports.
-Based on the positive trends or red flags found in the dashboards, organizations will require a detailed breakdown of what makes up the big-picture.
+Based on the positive trends or red flags found in the dashboards, organizations will require a detailed breakdown.

-Overview reports, for grants or memberships for example, automatically generate detailed information like grants by granted, encumbered amount and balance, or various membership statistics, etc. A key feature of overview reports, especially for grants, is the ability to click on specific programs and drill down into underlying grants.
-However, much like with the dashboard examples described above, the ease of generating these reports, is nearly as important as what the reports say.
-For non-profit managers, a “Statement of Activity” report with “Auto Narrative” generates a report, such as an operations report, and then automatically generates an additional “narrative” page that describes key results from the in-depth operations report.
+Overview reports for grants or memberships can automatically show information like grants by granted, encumbered amount and balance, membership statistics, etc. A key feature of overview reports, especially for grants, is the ability to click on specific programs.
+However, the ease of generating these reports is almost as important as what the reports say.
+A “Statement of Activity” report with “Auto Narrative” creates a report and then adds a “narrative” page that describes key results.
 These types of reports become the bread and butter of monthly performance reviews.
-Investing in a flexible CPM tool means you can reliably pull these reports on a consistent basis, allowing organizations to stay on track with goals.
+Investing in a flexible CPM tool means you can pull these reports on a consistent basis.

-Other reports useful for non-profit organizations, like the statement of financial position report, clearly show the financial position by current or prior month.
-Detailed Accounts Receivable and Payable reports respectively show data per member or vendor, with clickable rows that display each invoice or payment.
+Other useful reports for non-profit organizations, like the statement of financial position report, clearly show the financial position.
 Of course, a reporting tool should be able to generate cash flow statements and other financial reports readily.
 A CPM tool that can support custom reports can also make a huge difference in operations.
-For non-profit organizations, custom forms can display, for example, long-term strategy planning in funding by showing actual cost, forecast cost and strategy targets year by year.
+For non-profits, custom forms can display long-term strategy planning in funding, forecast cost and strategy targets year by year.